OminaRU/TicketViews/README.md

 </p>

 # Installation & Usage Instructions
 <p id="mylink2"> The first step is to create your test tickets.
 These will be used as a sample reference.
-Save the <blockquoute tickets.json> </blockquote> file into your working directory.
+Save the > tickets.json file into your working directory.
  </p>